Decking buying guide

-If you’re looking to provide more grip than standard softwood boards, consider one of our layered timber decking options that are available exclusively online.
+If you’re looking to provide more grip than standard softwood boards, consider a layered timber decking option, available exclusively online.
 Extra grip underfoot can be especially important on steps or if your decking will border wet areas, like a hot tub or pool.

 Walksure – with its layer of black and red rubber, this layered decking not only offers grip, it also adds a contemporary look to your garden.
 And we also offer an anti-slip insert that can be cut to size and added to existing timber decking.